SFDO-Tooling/CumulusCI/docs/robot_new.rst

    ==============================================================================
    Create Contact
    ==============================================================================
-   Create a contact using the API                                        | PASS |
+   Create a Contact using the API                                        | PASS |
    ------------------------------------------------------------------------------
    Create Contact                                                        | PASS |
    1 test, 1 passed, 0 failed